George Pell: Pope Francis

 In the days following his death, it was revealed that Pell had been the author of a memo published in 2022 on the blog Settimo Cielo under the pseudonym of "Demos", in which Pell expressed harsh criticisms of Pope Francis and labelled his pontificate as "a disaster in many or most respects; a catastrophe".
 Pell accused Francis of failing to stand up to the Chinese Communist Party, of failing to lend sufficient support to Ukraine and the Ukrainian Greek Catholic Church and for not doing enough to stop the Catholic Church in Germany from questioning traditional doctrines on LGBT issues and women's ordination.
 The person who had revealed Demos' identity, Sandro Magister, who was also the memo's publisher, said that Pell had allowed him to reveal he was Demos after his death.

-In an article he wrote for The Spectator, published shortly after his death, Pell described Pope Francis' consultation of the laity as a "toxic nightmare".
+In an article he wrote for The Spectator, published shortly after his death, Pell described Pope Francis' Synod on the Synod as a "toxic nightmare".